KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Selfieshot by BrianHepler](https://github.com/BrianHepler/MMM-Selfieshot)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-SendNotificationButton by ralberth](https://github.com/ralberth/MMM-SendNotificationButton)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-SendNotificationButton.js`: Replace it with `MagicMirror²`.

 ### [MMM-Seneye by Si-Hill](https://github.com/Si-Hill/MMM-Seneye)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Seneye.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `<sub>2</sub>` in file `MMM-Seneye.js`: Replace it with `²`.`.
 5. Recommendation: Found `XMLHttpRequest` in file `MMM-Seneye.js`: Replace it with built-in fetch.